 Located in east central Alberta, the Municipal District of Provost is 300 km east of Red Deer and 300 km southeast of Edmonton.
 Two major provincial highways bisect the municipality: Highway 13 running east-west and Highway 41 running north-south.
-Other transportation systems include the municipal airport located just outside the Town of Provost and the Pheasant Hills line of the Canadian Pacific Railway.
+Other transportation systems include the municipal airport located just outside the Town of Provost and the Canadian Pacific Railway.

-The Municipal District of Provost has a land base of 3579.34 km and is bounded on the east by the province of Saskatchewan.
-The municipality is adjacent to three Saskatchewan Rural Municipalities (R.M. of Eyehill, R.M. of Heartshill, and R.M of Seniac) and four Alberta rural municipalities (M.D. of Wainwright which includes the Wainwright Military Base, the County of Flagstaff, the County of Paintearth, and Special Areas No. 4).
+The Municipal District of Provost has a land base of 3579.34 km2 and is bounded on the east by the province of Saskatchewan.
+The municipality is adjacent to three Saskatchewan Rural Municipalities (R.M. of Eyehill, R.M. of Heartshill, and R.M of Senlac) and four Alberta rural municipalities (Municipal District of Wainwright which includes the Wainwright Military Base, the County of Flagstaff, the County of Paintearth, and Special Areas No. 4).
 As well, the Town of Provost and the Villages of Amisk, Czar, and Hughenden are located within the Municipal District of Provost.
-The municipality's own hamlets include Bodo, Hayter, Metiskow, and Cadogan.
-In addition to these residential communities, there is also has a grouped country residential known as Shorncliffe Estates and two seasonal communities at Capt.
-Arye Lake and Shorncliffe Lake.
+The Municipality's hamlets include Bodo, Hayter, Metiskow, and Cadogan.
+In addition to these residential communities, there is also a grouped country residential known as Shorncliffe Estates and two seasonal communities at Capt.
+Ayre Lake and Shorncliffe Lake.

-Of the employed individuals in the M.D. of Provost, 56% work in the primary sector of the economy, which includes agriculture, oil and gas, and other resource-based industries.
-The secondary sector of the economy, that dealing with manufacturing and construction, employs only 6% of workers, and the remaining 38% of workers are employed in service industries or the tertiary sector.
+Of the employed individuals in the Municipal District of Provost, 51% work in the primary sector of the economy, which includes agriculture, oil and gas, and other resource-based industries.
+The secondary sector of the economy, dealing with manufacturing and construction, employs only 6% of workers, and the remaining 43% of workers are employed in service industries or the tertiary sector.